refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 In terms of network and nfs, ntp,apt setups, please see relevant section in [Virtual Machine](./VM.md) part.

+For proxy part, note there are softwares not following http_proxy and need to set proxy in their own way.
+Such apps include apt, and git.

 ### ansible

 `sudo apt install ansible` on master node.